"Long exposure to Spice has given the tribe their characteristic blue eyes, the Eyes of Ibad."

 This may overlap with Icy Blue Eyes, for certain types of creeps, and even with Innocent Blue Eyes for especially sinister Fake Cuties, Psychopathic Manchildren, and the like.
 Compare Occult Blue Eyes and Red Eyes, Take Warning, contrast Innocent Blue Eyes.

 Anime & Manga

-- Griffith from Berserk has pale blue eyes, and while he will sometimes deliberately use the Innocent Blue Eyes trope to his advantage, they can turn very creepy when he wants them to.
+- The Anti-Hero-turned-Big Bad Griffith from Berserk has pale blue eyes, and while he will sometimes deliberately use the Innocent Blue Eyes trope to his advantage, he can turn very creepy when he wants to.

 - Many Amestrians in Fullmetal Alchemist have blue eyes and blonde hair to emphasize the whole Nazi-expy thing.
 Most obvious in Scar's flashbacks, where the glowing blue eyes of the Amestrian soldiers and Winry's parents are the only colored things in the whole sequence.

 - Kaoru Kiryuu from Futari wa Pretty Cure Splash★Star is a villain and denizen of the Dark Fall.
 She has vacuous blue eyes, in contrast to her twin sister Michiru, who has vacuous red eyes.
 Both of them get better with their Heel–Face Turn.

 - The borderline Ax-Crazy Kamui from Gintama has blue eyes, combined with Creepy Shadowed Undereyes.